 How do I enrol?

-Complete the form here to register your interest in enrolling in one of our services, or just call our enrolments team between 7:30am and 6pm on 6314 1199 to book your spot today.
+Complete the form here to register your interest in enrolling in one of our services, or just call our friendly enrolments team today between 8:30am and 5pm on 6314 1199.
 There is no cost or obligation attached to this registration.

 What are the routines in the rooms?